How deciding to move to Rome at 19 and start university abroad changed my perspective on life

 Living on my own for the first time without the comfort or sense of safety that my family and hometown provided was rather intimidating and scary at first.
-While studying in Rome, I was fortunate enough to land an intern position with Romeing Magazine with responsibilities including visiting local art exhibitions and writing articles on them.
+While studying in Rome, I was fortunate enough to land an intern position with Romeing Magazine with responsabilities including visiting local art exhibitions and writing articles on them.
 Although I grew up with a deep love and understanding for art, I had never experienced galleries and museums in this way, as each site was basically free of people, something that has never happened in the usually tourist-filled city of Rome.

 Towards the end of my fall semester at the American University of Rome, I had the realization that what I originally desired for a university experience, as well as choice of major, had changed entirely.
 A few months prior I thought that I wanted to attend the typical American university, with a central campus, a strong emphasis on sports, school spirit and vibrant social scenes.

 After attending one year of university in Rome, my desired experience has changed.
 I have realized that what I now wish for as part of my university experience was not this, but actually an institution that had a very international community; one where diversity and differing opinions were encouraged.

 Living in one of the oldest cities in the world has provided me with a whole new mindset regarding daily life.
 I have gained a new appreciation for food and family, two very important things within Italian culture and life.
 I have found life in Italy to be much slower and simple in the best way possible, finding joy in smaller things each day like my daily routine of having an espresso and chatting with a friend between classes at university.